texas-district-11-outpost/texas-district-11-outpost.github.io/content/_index.md

 ![The Texas flag waving against a clear blue sky](/images/pete-alexopoulos-JFfDRKlI3hY-unsplash.jpg)

+# BREAKINGER NEWS

+The stay on the new district maps was short-lived.
+On November 21, 2025, Justice Samuel Alito granted Texas' request to stay the court's ruling.
+So, for now, we're back to the new 2025 map.
+It's impossible to say with certainty what will happen next; it's possible the filing deadlines for the March primaries will be extended, or the stay will simply keep the new maps in effect for the purposes of filing.

+For more, see this [Texas Tribune article](https://www.texastribune.org/2025/11/21/texas-redistricting-supreme-court-temporary-stay/).

 # BREAKING NEWS

 On November 18, 2025, a three-judge panel determined that Texas's new U.S. Congressional Districts are most likely in violation of the law, and a temporary injunction was entered.
 That means that, as of right now, you are still going to be voting in your old (current) congressional district.